voltrondata/ibis-taxi-demo/README.md

 ## Distributed Compute - Ibis PySpark back-end demo using Amazon EMR Spark
 For larger datasets, you'll likely need a distributed compute engine such as Spark.

-**Note**: You'll need to have an AWS account which has privileges to create S3 buckets and provision EMR clusters.
+**Important**: You'll need to have an AWS account which has privileges to create S3 buckets and provision EMR clusters in your AWS Account.

 These steps show how to provision an interactive AWS EMR Spark cluster which will run a special bootstrap script to upgrade the default Python version from 3.7 to 3.10 so that you can use the latest Ibis version features with the Ibis PySpark backend.